Parliament @ Work

 representative democracy

 A form of democracy in which citizens elect representatives to represent them, and act on their behalf, in a legislature.
 By convention these representatives are accountable to the electors at periodic elections.
-See direct democracy.
+See also direct democracy.

 responsible government